klahrich/chiefhustler/content/diary/investing-diary-0011.md

 Therefore, long historical compounders typically have some kind of unique growth engine within.
 Alternatively, they have a great capital allocator at the helm (think CSU.TO or BRK).

 The latter is an example of _manual compounder_, where the compounding happens thanks to the discrete decisions of a person or a group of people.
-Apple, on the hand, is an example of _automatic compounder_, where the compounding happens thanks to the brand power and oligolistic position.
+Apple, on the hand, is an example of _automatic compounder_, where the compounding happens thanks to the brand power and oligopolistic position.

 That leads us to the **predictive description** of a compounder: a compounder is a system with a positive feedback loop between its components.